 For pub operation in the United Kingdom, two other defined benefit schemes ("Greene King Schemes") are maintained for employees whose benefits relating to salary and years of service are closed to future accruals.
 The independent annual actuarial report as at 5 April 2020 for one of the schemes reported a funding shortfall of GBP 40 million and the valuation was performed by Lisa Whitby, a Fellow of The Institute and Faculty of Actuaries using the defined accrued benefit method.
-The independent annual actuarial report as at 30 June 2020 for the other scheme reported a funding surplus of GBP 21 million and the valuation was performed by Lisa Whitby, a Fellow of The use actuarial report as at 30 June 2020 for the other scheme reported a funding surplus of GBP 21 million and the valuation was performed by Roger Moring, a Fellow of The Institute and Faculty of Actuaries using the projected unit method.
+The independent annual actuarial report as at 30 June 2020 for the other scheme reported a funding surplus of GBP 21 million and the valuation was performed by Roger Moring, a Fellow of The Institute and Faculty of Actuaries using the projected unit method.